romana98/internship_test_intens/README.md

 - Swagger UI is accessible at: http://localhost:8080/swagger-ui.html#/

 Tests
-- Implemented unit and integration tests for service layer and rest APIs
+- Implemented unit and integration tests for service layer and rest APIs.
 - Available SuiteAll which calls all implemented tests.
 Path to SuiteAll: **internship\src\test\java\com\project\internship\SuiteAll**